| |

 inch per side, under each arm.
 Nielson inserts a 2mm scope, camera and micro

 scissors into the incision.
-Nielson compares the size of his instruments to
+Nielson compares the size of his instruments to angel

 takes 30 minutes.
-The patient is able to leave two to four hours after the
+The patient is able to leave two to four hours after the procedure.

--more-San Antonio Bound
+San Antonio Bound

 After doing more research and talking with Dr. Nielson’s staff, Kolsrud